MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/disable-auto-modernization-classic-home-pages.md

 - The new modern home page is named ‘Home.aspx’ and the classic page gets renamed to ‘Home(old).aspx’.

-- This update does not create an [Office 365 Group](https://docs.microsoft.com/sharepoint/dev/transform/modernize-connect-to-office365-group) for the team site.
+- This update does not create an [Microsoft 365 Group](https://docs.microsoft.com/sharepoint/dev/transform/modernize-connect-to-office365-group) for the team site.

 - Classic site themes may not be identical once your page is updated to modern.
 [Learn how to apply custom styles and color to your site](https://docs.microsoft.com/sharepoint/dev/declarative-customization/site-theming/sharepoint-site-theming-overview).